High School Transition Frequently Asked Questions

 Q: Are there any special events for students at the end of their 8th grade year?
 A: Yes!

-- Moving On Ceremony - District 200 middle schools do not hold graduation ceremonies, but Edison does celebrate with a Moving On ceremony at 12:30 PM on the last day of school.
+- Moving On Ceremony - District 200 middle schools do not hold graduation ceremonies, but Edison does celebrate with a Moving On ceremony.
+This year's ceremony is scheduled for the last FULL DAY of school at 10 AM, which is expected to be June 2, 2020.
 Due to space constraints, each student receives two tickets for parents/guardians to attend.

 - 8th Grade Dance - Also in May, 8th graders have a dance to celebrate the end of their middle school years.
-The dance will take place on Friday, May 17 at 7 PM.
-Details about all 8th grade events will be communicated in the spring.
+The dance will take place on Friday, May 15 at 7 PM.